NicholasSynovic/nicholassynovic.github.io/content/summaries/focal-loss-for-dense-object-detection.md

 The following relevant work can be found in the [Citations](#citations) section of this article.

+2. P. Doll ́ ar, Z. Tu, P. Perona, and S. Belongie.
+Integral channel features.
+   In BMVC, 2009.
+3. P. F. Felzenszwalb, R. B. Girshick, and D. McAllester.
+Cascade object detection with deformable part models.
+In CVPR, 2010.
+4. T. Hastie, R. Tibshirani, and J. Friedman.
+The elements of statistical learning.
+Springer series in statistics Springer, Berlin, 2008.
+5. W. Liu, D. Anguelov, D. Erhan, C. Szegedy, and S. Reed.
+SSD: Single shot multibox detector.
+In ECCV, 2016.

 ### Methodology

 > What methodology did the author's use to validate their contributions?

+They compared their RetinaNet model against other SOTA object detectors on the COCO dataset.
+Additionally, they compare the performance of models trained using their Focal Loss and the Online Hard Example Mining (OHEM) technique.

 ### Author Assumptions

 > What assumptions does the author(s) make?
 Are they justified assumptions?

+Their assumption is that one stage object detectors are the future.

 #### Correctness

 > Do the assumptions seem valid?

+While having more options as to what type of object detector to choose from (one or two stage), it is important to keep in mind that infrence speed, accuracy, recall, other metrics, and domain need all play an important role in what model is selected for a particular task.

 ### Future Directions

 > My own proposed future directions for the work

+I'd like to implement Focal Loss in both a traditional YOLO network and a YOLO network following the MobileNet architecture.

 ### Open Questions

 > What open questions do I have about the work?

+Why was the COCO dataset choosen and not the ImageNet or Pascal VOC dataset for training?

 ### Author Feedback

 > What feedback would I give to the authors?

+This is a good paper.
+I would say that the size of the network is certainly larger than previous one stage object detectors such as YOLO.
+Could it be possible to reduce the size of the network to be comparable to these smaller networks while maintaining the accuracy or achieving a better accuracy?

 ______________________________________________________________________

 ## Summary

 > A summary of the paper

+The paper *Focal Loss for Dense Object Detection* by Tsung-Yi Lin et al. \[1\] describes a new loss function aimed at improving the performance of one shot object detection models that rely on region proposals.
+The problem that one shot object detection models face compared against traditional two stage models that utilize region proposals and object detection is that of class imbalancing.
+Class imbalancing is simply that the region proposal network detects too many regions where an object might be.
+This affects the performance of the object detection component of the model as it might infer that an object is in a location that it isn't.

+To reduce this error, the authors of this paper propose the Focal Loss function, a loss function aimed at reducing class imbalancing.
+The function is `FL(pt) = −(1 − pt)^γ log(pt)` where `γ >= 0` They then trained a model (RetinaNet) with this loss function on the COCO dataset and found that it performed better than other on stage methods with respect to average precision.

 ______________________________________________________________________